oroinc/documentation/book/differences.rst

 .. tip::

-    The default priority for all Oro Platform bundles is 0.
+    The default priority for all OroPlatform bundles is 0.
 The OroCRM bundles have a priority of 20.

 Routing Configuration